 Some common expectorants available over the counter include:

 Cough suppressants are a class of cough medicine that help you stop coughing.
 There has been some debate about the efficacy of cough suppressants.
 Because coughing is a natural response to foreign substances in the lungs, it is not always a good idea to suppress the cough.
-Many doctors have found they are not even effective, especially in children.
-But many people still feel cough suppressants are necessary.
+Some doctors have found they are not effective, especially in children.
+However, many people still feel cough suppressants are necessary.
 If you decide to use cough suppressants, they are best used only at night when you are having trouble sleeping.

 Some common cough suppressants available over the counter include: